-I liked what I saw in the $2100 Motobecane Immortal Disc Pro SL (Super Light) 57cm gravel bike with Taiwanese unidirectional weave carbon fiber frame (natural carbon color) with through-axles, carbon aero fork, full Shimano Ultegra R8000 drivetrain, Ultegra hydraulic disc brakes and DT Swiss wheelset with Schwalbe G-One Allround 35mm (1.4") tires.
+I liked what I saw in the $2100 Motobecane Immortal Disc Pro SL (Super Light) 57cm gravel bike with Taiwanese unidirectional weave carbon fiber frame (natural carbon color) with through-axles, carbon aero fork, full Shimano 22 speed Ultegra R8000 drivetrain, Ultegra hydraulic disc brakes and DT Swiss wheelset with Schwalbe G-One Allround 35mm (1.4") tires.
 Motobecane lists the max tire width at 41mm (1.6") but owners have reported 45mm (1.8") fit just fine.
 The bike is similar to the Salsa Carbon Warbird other than the Warbird's Di2 electric shift upgrade.

 Motobecane Immortal Disc Pro SL

 I went with carbon fiber gray but the red looks pretty good too.
 The carbon fiber frame has cable tubes installed for internal routing and easy cable swap out.
 Photos from BikesDirect.com website.